 The next step in learning trajectory of two-variable linear equation is to model the two-variable linear equations.
 When students have been able to model a one-variable linear equations system, it means that student have understood the meaning of variable and its application.
 Then, students learn to add one different variable in the equation, so that it becomes two-variable linear equation.
 Ferreira and Jacobini (2009: 37) mentioned the importance of students' ability in modelling the problem, that modelling ability in mathematical problem is essential to simplify and solve real problems.
 After students capable of modelling the given information into two-variable linear equation, students try to solve it by trial and error.
 It trains students' cognitive abilities.
-In addition, by using trial and error, students get the solution right away.
+In addition, by using trial and error, students will understand which one is the problem completion and not.
+When students solve the problem using trial and error, not all students get the solution right away.
 It takes a considerable amount of time and also possibly makes students feeling discouraged when they have trouble in finding solutions.
 The next step in learning trajectory is introducing how to solve two-variable linear equation problem using the graph method.
 Study conducted by Seifi, Haghverdi, and Azizmohamadi (2012) revealed that making picture or graph can help students overcome their difficulties in learning mathematics.
 By making a graph based on coordinate points that have been made, students will be easier in determining the solution of two-variable linear equation problems.
 The solution is located at a point cut between two lines formed from the two equations of two variables.